kossiitkgp/KWoC-Frontend/README.md

 ```
 - `public`: Contains public files such as `index.html`.
 - `src`: Contains source files (JS, SCSS, assets, etc.)
-  - `assets`: Contains assets used in the source such as images and icons.
+  - `assets`: Contains assets used in the source, such as images and icons.
   - `components`: Contains reusable react components.
   - `data`: Contains raw data.
   - `styles`: Contains all stylesheets (CSS, SCSS).